What is an MSSP?

 So, what's the answer?
 You need to make sure your business is prepared and protected across the board.
-This includes having a monitoring system set up to keep tabs on potential attacks, resisting known threats and patching all software and infrastructure whenever a new vulnerability is discovered.
+This includes having a monitoring system set up to keep tabs on potential attacks, resisting known threats, and patching all software and infrastructure whenever a new vulnerability is uncovered.

-But all this can be time-consuming and if you find you don't have the resources to keep tabs on your security policies, it's time to consider appointing a Managed Security Service Provider (MSSP) to come on board and help you out.
+But this can be time-consuming, and if you find you don't have the resources to keep tabs on your security policies, it's time to consider appointing a Managed Security Service Provider (MSSP) to come on board and help you out.

 Sure, this is an investment, but the rewards are worth it.
 You'll know your business is protected around the clock, giving you peace of mind and freeing up your IT department to work on other tasks.

 MSSPs are becoming increasingly popular for small and bigger businesses, with a report by McAfee revealing almost two-thirds of businesses are employing them.
 But before you make the jump, what are the key things to consider?

 What is an MSSP?

 An MSSP may offer a broad suite of security capabilities and services, or it may specialise in one or a few core focus areas.
 The majority, however, will manage a businesses' infrastructure and monitor the systems for any threats - even remotely via the cloud - and can implement their own tools to ensure an organisation is protected as well as it can be.
 These tools range from simple antivirus software to VPN management.

-Upgrades and system changes also fall under the remit of MSSPs, who have changed in few ways over the years to suit the demands of their customers, and the heightened prioritisation of security.
+Upgrades and system changes also fall under the remit of MSSPs, which have changed in many ways over the years to suit the demands of their customers and the heightened prioritisation of security.